-The Group recognises a loss allowance for expected credit losses on other receivables and amounts receivable from related parties.
+The Group recognises a loss allowance for expected credit losses on loans receivable from related parties.
 The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.